letaprodoit/lapdi-product-code-generator/README.md

-# Product Code Generator (CS-Cart Addon) 1.0
+# Product Code Generator for CS-Cart
 -------
-Product Code Generator (CS-Cart Addon) 1.0 is an addon that generates customized product codes for products listed in the CS-Cart store.
+Product Code Generator for CS-Cart is an addon that generates customized product codes for products listed in the CS-Cart store.

 ## FEATURES